odyssomay/cljs-buildtools/README.md

 ## Usage

-> 1st argument:         path to clojurescript
+1st argument:         path to clojurescript <br />
-2nd argument:         path to file/dir to compile
+2nd argument:         path to file/dir to compile <br />
-3rd argument or more: optional, paths to files to watch (but not compile) last argument:        optional, options to be passed to compiler
+3rd argument or more: optional, paths to files to watch (but not compile) <br />
+last argument:        optional, options to be passed to compiler <br />

 ## License (zlib)